Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description advises to run this at the start of a session if there are pending handoff receipts, providing clear context for when to use it.
-It does not mention when not to use it or alternatives, but the guidance is sufficient given the simple action.
+Provides clear when-to-use instruction: 'Run this at the start of a session if there are pending handoff receipts.'
+It does not explicitly state when not to use or mention alternatives, but the condition is sufficient.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.